-There are two agencies that operate under this legislative framework: larnród Éireann and Transdev Ireland, which operates the Luas tram network.
-These agencies are obliged to implement statutorycompliant safety management systems (Nic Lochlainn 2018).
-Both organisations are obliged to implement a statutory code of conduct for drugs and alcohol for railway safety-critical workers which outlines the workplace policy for testing workers for intoxicants.
-Disciplinary sanctions apply for noncompliance, up to and including dismissal.
+There are two agencies that operate under this legislative framework: Iarnród Éireann and Transdev Ireland, which operates the Luas tram network in Dublin.
+These agencies are obliged to implement statutory-compliant safety management systems (Nic Lochlainn 2018).
+Both organisations are obliged to implement a statutory code of conduct for drugs and alcohol for safety-critical railway workers that outlines the workplace policy for testing workers for intoxicants.
+Disciplinary sanctions apply for non-compliance, up to and including dismissal.
 Safety is regulated by the Commission for Railway Regulation, and any accidents or incidents are investigated by the Railway Accident Investigation Unit.
-Random drug and alcohol testing are carried out.
+Random drug and alcohol testing are regularly carried out.